Overview

 Defining triggers

 Triggers are the actions or events that prompt your service to be run.
-Currently, WAVS supports triggers from on-chain events (with support for cron schedules and off-chain triggers coming soon).
-On-chain event triggers can be used to pass arbitrary data as the inputs for service components to be run.
+Currently, WAVS supports triggers from on-chain events from EVM and Cosmos chains, cron schedules, and block intervals for EVM or Cosmos chains.
+Triggers can be used to pass arbitrary data as the inputs for service components to be run.
 Operators running a service listen for specific trigger events and run the corresponding service component.

-To learn more about triggers, visit the How it works page.
+To learn more about triggers, visit the triggers page.

 Service components

 Service components are the core logic of an AVS.
-They are written in Rust (with more languages coming soon) and compiled to WASM as lightweight WASI components.
+They are written in Rust, Go, or JavaScript and compiled to WASM as lightweight WASI components.
 WAVS provides a base layer of AVS infrastructure, allowing you to focus solely on the logic of your service.

 Service components can contain logic for processing input data from triggers.
-If an on-chain trigger passes data, a service component can use that data as input.
+If a trigger passes data, a service component can use that data as input.
 For example, a simple service component could contain logic for receiving a number as input and returning the square of that number as output.

 To learn more about service components, visit the How it works page.
 Check out the WAVS tutorial to learn how to create a service component.